Course Introduction to Programming

 int b = 123;

-// prints the values of variables a and b contained in aux function
+// prints the values of variables a and b contained in the aux function

 printf("aux -> %d %d\n", a, b);